bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - Copy the ``dataset/`` folder input files in the ``application_sources/`` folder.

-- Run the application using the command specified in ``compss_command_line_arguments.txt``.
+- Run the application using the command specified in ``compss_submission_command_line.txt``.
 Compare the newly generated output results with the outputs in the ``dataset/`` folder.

 This set of steps should cover the majority of the cases when re-executing a COMPSs application.
 However, we include a